hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

     },
     // After the role is selected the corresponding branch in the policy will become accessible for the user.
     {
-      //"interfaceStepBlock" - similar to the interfaceContainerBlock, with the difference that it can only render a single child element.
+      //"InterfaceStepBlock" - similar to the InterfaceContainerBlock, with the difference that it can only render a single child element.
       //Rendered component is determined by the current step.
       //An event on a component automatically passes control to the next component.
-      "blockType": "interfaceStepBlock",
+      "blockType": "InterfaceStepBlock",
       "defaultActive": true,
       "tag": "init_installer_steps",
       "permissions": [